ADerycke/Better_Plot/README.md

 # Better Plot : General introduction

-This file ***Series plotter(version).xlsm*** is simply made to accelerate significantly Excel chart production, and add other kind of chart not natively handle by Excel (e.g., ternary diagram, stacked "temporal" chart...).
+This file ***Better Plot(version).xlsm*** is simply made to accelerate significantly Excel chart production, and add other kind of chart not natively handle by Excel (e.g., ternary diagram, stacked "temporal" chart...).
 The file also include tools for geosciences like :
   - allowing to add grid for binary and ternary diagram, with a list of already implemented geochemical grids (cf. grid file).
   - allowing to automatically normalise geochemical data, with a list of already implemented geochemical normalisation (cf. normalisation file).

 It's never perfect so maybe you gonna encounter some troubles and errors, so don't hesitate to report me any problem.
-There is no restriction to use and distribute the "Series Plotter" files, as long as you refer this GitHub.
+There is no restriction to use and distribute the "Better Plot" files, as long as you refer this GitHub.

 *Excel version :*
   - should work on any version earlier than Excel 2016